vocdoni/dvote-solidity/README.md

 ### serial

-- `false` Only one envelope is expected with all votes
+- `false` A single envelope is expected with all votes in it
-- `true` The process accepts an envelope for each question
+- `true` An envelope needs to be sent for each question, as `questionIndex` increases

 ### anonymous

-- `false` The voter identity (public key) can be known and therefore we say the vote is pseudonymous.
-If  an observer can correlate the voter public key with personal data the voter can be identified.
+- `false` The voter identity (public key) can be known and therefore, the vote is pseudonymous.
+If an observer can correlate the voter public key with personal data, the voter could be identified.
-- `true` The voter public key won't be known.
-Instead, the voter will prove that it can vote by computing a ZK-Snarks proof on its device.
+- `true` The voter public key can't be known.
+Instead, the voter will submit a ZK-snark proof, ensuring that:
+  - He/she belongs to the census of the process
+  - He/she has not already voted on the process

 ### encryptedVote

 - `false` Votes are sent in plain text.
 Results can be seen in real time.
 - `true` The vote payload will be encrypted.
-The results will only be available once the encryption key is published at the end of the process by the miners.
+The results will become available once the encryption key is published at the end of the process by the miners.

 ### JavaScript wrapper